ellennickles/code-your-way-s25/week7/README.md

 - Decide how to best present your proposal to the class in a way that clearly communicates your main idea, goals, and questions.
-- Prepare a concise presentation of your proposal (~4 minutes) for the class next week, clearly communicating your main idea, goals, and key questions.
+- Prepare a concise presentation of your proposal (~3 minutes) [UPDATED] for the class next week, clearly communicating your main idea, goals, and key questions.
   Focus on highlighting essential and engaging points, including:
   - What excites you most about your project?